blold/help-center/docs/Exchange/open-migrate-account.md

 2 -  Click the large, red button that says “Account Migration.”

 ![Migrate-1](/images/Migrate-1.png)

 3 - You should then see a page that look like this while the system looks for an account matching your Nauticus.io-associated email address:

 ![Migrate-2](/images/Migrate-2.png)

 4 - If no account with a matching email address is found, it will ask you to create an account — please create an account with the same email address as you used for the Nauticus.io account to link the accounts.

-If you have already created an account on the [Nauticus.exchange](https://nauticus.exchange/) (because you were an eager beaver and already went ahead and created one), please email us at support@nauticus.exchange and we will manually migrate the account for you.
+In some cases you may have already created an account on the [Nauticus.exchange](https://nauticus.exchange/) , if this is the case then please email us at support@nauticus.exchange and we will manually migrate the account for you.

 ![Migrate-3](/images/Migrate-3.png)

 5 - Creating a new exchange account will then progress you to the “Migration Complete” page.